Late Bloomer

 THANK YOU

 Late Bloomer by Hélène Simoneau was created in part during residencies at the Pillow Lab at Jacob’s Pillow Dance Festival, Banff Centre, and The National Center for Choreography–Akron (NCCAkron).
 This work has been made possible through the generous support of Virginia Weiler and Claudine Legault, and by a commissioning grant from the O’Donnell-Green Music and Dance Foundation.
 The development of Late Bloomer was made possible in part by The National Center for Choreography-Akron (NCCAkron), and DANCECleveland.
-Additional support was provided by the New England Foundation for the Arts’ National Dance Project.
+Additional support was provided by the New England Foundation for the Arts’ National Dance Project and the National Endowment for the Arts.

 Next